A history of the Film Farm

 From 1994 to 1998 the Retreat received institutional support from Sheridan College in the form of a basic administrative structure, cameras, tripods, light meters and related filmmaking materials.

 In 1999, however, Hoffman began teaching at York University, losing essential support from the institution.
 From 1999 onward the Retreat has been fully and truly independent.

 The Retreat continues to operate on a not-for-profit basis.
 It is artist driven and remains focused on the development of individual artists and the production of experimental film works.

 For a decade, the Independent Imaging Retreat has initiated and enhanced the work of local, national and international independent filmmakers and has expanded the traditions of experimental filmmaking in Canada.

-Critical essays and articles about the workshop and the films made there have appeared in numerous publications POV: The Harvest of Philip Hoffman by Janis Cole including LUX: A Decade of Artists Film and Video (Toronto, 2000); Cantrills Filmnotes (Australia, 1998); Release Print (San Francisco Film Foundation, 1999); Landscape with Shipwreck — First Person Cinema and the Films of Philip Hoffman(Insomniac Press, 2001) ; The Journal of the Moving Image Archive (2004 forthcoming); in newspaper articles (NOW, Toronto Star) and in various newsletters (LIFT, IFCO).
+The Film Farm will be featured in the upcoming book, Process Cinema: Handmade Film in the Digital Age (Marchessault/MacKenzie (2017), as well critical essays and articles about the workshop and the films made there have appeared in numerous publications POV: The Harvest of Philip Hoffman by Janis Cole including LUX: A Decade of Artists Film and Video (Toronto, 2000); Cantrills Filmnotes (Australia, 1998); Release Print (San Francisco Film Foundation, 1999); Landscape with Shipwreck — First Person Cinema and the Films of Philip Hoffman(Insomniac Press, 2001) ; The Journal of the Moving Image Archive (2004 forthcoming); in newspaper articles (NOW, Toronto Star) and in various newsletters (LIFT, IFCO).
 In addition, the Independent Imaging Retreat has maintained an important collaboration with the Images Festival of Independent Film and Video (Toronto).